srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 Red (24V)        300
 =============== =====================

 To secure the cables to the PMMA plate you will need several zipties.
-To secure the different boards, we recommend using M3 8mm standoffs, as these can be used for the toolchanger assembly.
+To secure the different boards, we recommend using 8mm M3 standoffs, as these can be used for the toolchanger assembly.
+You will also need two 28mm M3 standoffs for the toolchanger assembly.

 ========================= =========